Also see Coming of Age, Class Reunions, Higher Education, Graduation Albums, Knowledge and Learning,

 Graduation Page and Album Ideas

-- Use the theme from the Dr. Seuss book Oh, The Places You'll Go! and have pictures of the graduate's life through graduation.
+- Use the theme and words from the Dr. Seuss book Oh, The Places You'll Go! and have pictures of the graduate's life through graduation.
 On the last page use a picture of the graduate walking away from graduation by him/herself in cap and gown.